core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Section 5.6.2 of {{RFC7252}} defines a model to "validate" or "revalidate" responses stored in cache, hence enabling the suppression of responses that the client already has.

-This relies on the ETag option defined in Section 5.10.6 of {{RFC7252}}, with its usage limited to exchanges between a CoAP client and one CoAP server.
-That is Section 8.2.1 of {{RFC7252}} explicitly forbids using an ETag option in group requests sent over multicast, and leaves a mechanism to suppress responses for further study.
+This relies on the ETag Option defined in Section 5.10.6 of {{RFC7252}}, with its usage limited to exchanges between a CoAP client and one CoAP server.
+That is Section 8.2.1 of {{RFC7252}} explicitly forbids using an ETag Option in group requests sent over multicast, and leaves a mechanism to suppress responses for further study.

 This section provides such a model to "validate" or "revalidate" responses that the client already has as replies to a group request.
 In particular, the group request can indicate entity-tag values separately for each CoAP server from which the client wishes to get a response revalidation, together with addressing information identifying that server.

-To this end, this specification defines the new Multi-ETag option.
+To this end, this specification defines the new Multi-ETag Option.
 Operations related to this validation model and using the new option are defined in {{sec-caching-validation-client}} for the client side, and in {{sec-caching-validation-server}} for the server side.

-The Multi-ETag option has the properties summarized in {{fig-response-multi-etag-option}}, which extends Table 4 of {{RFC7252}}.
-The Multi-ETag option is elective, safe to forward, part of the cache key, and repeatable.
+The Multi-ETag Option has the properties summarized in {{fig-response-multi-etag-option}}, which extends Table 4 of {{RFC7252}}.
+The Multi-ETag Option is elective, safe to forward, part of the cache key, and repeatable.

 The option is intended only for group requests, as directly sent to a CoAP group or to a proxy that forwards it to the CoAP group (see {{sec-proxy}}).